drasive/arduino-weather-station/README.md

 [Circuit Version (without Photoresistor)](/circuit/Circuit - without Photoresistor.png)

 ## Documentation
+### Sensor Data
+Temperature: -40 to +80 degrees Celsius
+Humidity: 0% to 100%
+Brightness: 0 to 1023 (higher value means brighter)

 ### Status LED
 The following states are communicated using the onboard LED:
 - Initializing: LED is off (after turning the device on)